Otto Kirchheimer: Biography

 Kirchheimer attended school in Heilbronn and Heidelberg from 1912 to 1924.
-He then studied law and sociology in Munich, Cologne, Berlin and Bonn.
-In 1928 he completed his studies with a doctorate (Dr. jur., magna cum laude) from the University of Bonn for a thesis titled Zur Staatslehre des Sozialismus und Bolschewismus (On the State Theory of Socialism and Bolshevism).
+He then studied law and sociology at the Ludwig-Maximilians-Universität München, the University of Cologne, the Friedrich Wilhelm University of Berlin, and the University of Bonn.
+In 1928, he completed his studies with a doctorate (Dr. jur., magna cum laude) at the University of Bonn for a thesis titled Zur Staatslehre des Sozialismus und Bolschewismus (On the State Theory of Socialism and Bolshevism).
 His doctoral advisor was Carl Schmitt.

 From 1930 to 1933, Kirchheimer was an employee of the social democratic journal Die Gesellschaft and lecturer in political science.
 From 1932 to 1933, he also worked as a lawyer in Berlin.

 Kirchheimer had already in his youth a tendency towards socialism.
 Later, he became a member of the Social Democratic Party of Germany.
 During the Weimar Republic, the young Kirchheimer came to prominence with sensational analyses of the relationship between social structures and constitutions.
 His essay from 1930 Weimar und was dann?
 Entstehung und Gegenwart der Weimarer Verfassung (Weimar and then what?
 Origin and present of the Weimar Constitution), in which Kirchheimer described the Weimar Constitution as an unsustainable foundation of the state, was widely discussed.

 Kirchheimer was together with Ernst Fraenkel and Franz Leopold Neumann close to Carl Schmitt.
 In 1932 Kirchheimer published an essay entitled Legalität und Legitimität (Legality and Legitimacy) in the socialist journal Die Gesellschaft (Die Gesellschaft, Band 2, Heft 7, 1932).
 Carl Schmitt adopted this title for a famous essay of the same name.
 He explicitly referred to Kirchheimer.
 Schmitt had also repeatedly quoted him elsewhere.

-After the Nazi seizure of power in 1933, Kirchheimer emigrated to Paris in 1934.
+After the Nazi seizure of power in 1933, Kirchheimer immigrated to Paris in 1934.
 Here he worked for four years as a researcher in the Institute for Social Research.
 He began working with Georg Rusche on Sozialstruktur und Strafvollzug (Punishment and Social Structure).
 The Rusche-Kirchheimer version of Punishment and Social Structure was published in 1939 as the first English-language publication of the institute.
 In the meantime Kirchheimer had broken off contact with his teacher and mentor Carl Schmitt, who had risen to become the "crown lawyer of the Third Reich".